RileyMShea/ud120-projects/README.md

 ### poi_id.py

-Starter code for the POI identifier, you will write your analysis here.
+Starter code for the POI identifier, I will write my analysis here.
-You will also submit a version of this file for your evaluator to verify your algorithm and results.
+I will also submit a version of this file for my evaluator to verify my algorithm and results.

 ### final_project_dataset.pkl